spatie/nova-translatable/README.md

 With this in place all names of translatable fields will get ` [$locale]` appended.

-You can also customize this per resource by passing a closure the `displayLocalizedNameUsing` function.
+You can also customize the localized field name per resource by passing a closure the `displayLocalizedNameUsing` function.

 ```php
 Translatable::make([